Inside: A tutorial on making fake fabric flowers with stems from repurposed cotton bed sheets.

-The beauty of these DIY fabric flowers is that they will last forever and require only an occasional dust and there is no stinky flower water to deal with.
+The beauty of these upcycled fabric flowers is that they will last forever and require only occasional dusting.
+Also, there is no stinky flower water to deal with.

-As I was so obviously delighted with them the first time I received them, my son decided he was on to a winner so that’s it now sharpies every year!
-I desperately need to think of more sharpie crafts as they are beginning to stockpile.
+As I was so obviously delighted with them the first time I received them, my son decided he was on to a winner, so that’s it now sharpies every year!
+I desperately need to think of more sharpie crafts, as they are beginning to stockpile.

-- An old bed sheet or any other cotton close weaved light fabric.
+- An old bed sheet or any other cotton close-weaved light fabric.

-- Floral wire stems approx 22 guage
+- Floral wire stems approx 22 gauge

 - Green florists tape